Skip to main content

 LATAM VIP Lounge

-Access: LATAM and Oneworld airlines business class passengers, high-tier frequent flyer program members.
+Access: LATAM business class passengers and Oneworld airlines, high-level frequent flyer program members.

 Location: Third floor of Concourse J, opposite gate J4.